vaibhavsagar/website/blog/static-haskell-nix.md

 tags: haskell, nix, programming
 --------------------------------------------------------------------------------

-_Skip to the end for a faster and easier way of getting this working._
+_Skip to the end for a faster and easier way of getting this working.
+All you have to do is clone the linked repo and run `nix-build default.nix`!_

 The section of the Nixpkgs manual that talks about [creating statically linked binaries](https://nixos.org/nixpkgs/manual/#creating-statically-linked-binaries)